ProBeat: A smart speaker does not a smart home make

 Pushing the limits of what’s possible

 If your smart speaker is controlling your alarm, lights, blinds, fridge, and toaster, we’re getting somewhere.
 But there’s a difference between you telling your smart speaker to set an alarm, which you can do yourself with an alarm clock, and having it automatically turn off the alarm when you’ve gotten out of bed — something your alarm clock can’t do.
-If your Google Assistant can lower your blinds automatically when the sun goes down, and raise them when your alarm goes off, that’s the inklings of a smart home.
+If your Google Assistant can lower your blinds automatically when the sun goes down and raise them when your alarm goes off, that’s the inklings of a smart home.

 Put another way, AI has to be doing something in the home that wasn’t possible before, or at least not reasonably possible.
 Sure, I could rig my blinds to move at certain times of the day and set complicated schedules on my thermostat, but neither is optimal.